 Renewal

-In Virginia, you don’t have to renew your sales tax permit.
+In New Jersey, you don’t have to renew your sales tax permit.

 A resale certificate is a document that allows businesses to buy products without paying sales tax on them as long as they plan to resell those items to customers, who will then pay the tax.
 As a seller, you can also accept resale certificates from others looking to buy for resale.

-In Virginia, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
+In New Jersey, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
 The issuance of the certificates is always done in good faith that the seller would report tax on the final sale of the items.

-You can fill out Form ST-10 – Commonwealth of Virginia Sales and Use Tax Certificate of Exemption after you receive your sales tax permit.
+In New Jersey, the resale certificate is known as Form ST-3, or the Sales Tax Resale Certificate.
+You can also fill out the Streamlined Sales and Use Tax Certificate of Exemption if you would like to get sales tax exemption for multiple states simultaneously.
 If you don’t want the hassle of registering, sign up for our all-inclusive service that includes sales tax registration.

 Need help?
-Read our blog: How to Get a Virginia Resale Certificate for your Business
+Read our blog: How to Get a New Jersey Resale Certificate for your Business

 The Streamlined Sales Tax (SST) is an initiative to simplify and standardize sales tax regulations across multiple states.
-However, Virginia is not a party to this program, meaning it does not follow the uniform rules and definitions established by SST but has its own sales tax regulations.
+New Jersey has been a party to this program since October 1, 2005, meaning you may use your SST in this state.

-Check with the Virginia Department of Taxation for the most current information on Virginia’s participation in the Streamlined Sales Tax initiative.
+Check with the Department of Treasury for the most current information on New Jersey’s participation in the Streamlined Sales Tax initiative.

-In Virginia, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
-To figure out the total sales tax for your calculation, you’ll need to add up the rates for the state, county, and city (if applicable) where your transaction occurs.
-Use TaxHero’s Virginia Sales Tax Calculator to compute for sales tax.
+In New Jersey, the sales tax is made up of only the statewide sales tax, except for Salem County, which collects only its own local sales tax excluding the statewide sales tax.
+To figure out the total sales tax for your calculation, you’ll need to determine where your transaction occurs.
+Use TaxHero’s New Jersey Sales Tax Calculator to compute for sales tax.

 Here’s an example.
-Suppose an out-of-state seller satisfies the economic nexus criteria in Virginia and sells to a customer in Richmond, VA, with a ZIP code of 23237.
+Suppose an out-of-state seller satisfies the economic nexus criteria in New Jersey and sells to a customer in Newark City, NJ, with a ZIP code of 07106.
 In that case, the seller has to charge the customer a total sales tax, which can be broken down as follows:

 |